gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 #### Common Objections

-1\.
-OOP was originally designed as <something else>.
+1. OOP was originally designed as \<something else\>.

     I don't see any point in discussing someone's long-forgotten fantasies; I base my argument on where we've ended up.

-2\.
-Functional and procedural programming are different things.
+2. Functional and procedural programming are different things.

     I often see FP being used when people actually mean PP, and I rarely encounter PP itself.
 The concept of a procedure is almost never used anymore, whereas the function is constantly used, likely due to keywords in popular languages like `function` or `func`.
 At the same time, I frequently encounter the term "functional style," so I decided to separate the concepts of paradigms and programming styles.
 I also try to avoid unnecessary concepts in this article, such as imperative and declarative styles.

 ### Drawbacks